1201 Cedar Lane, Northbrook, IL 60062

 Are you stocking up on food for the holidays?
 Find out how long your food will stay fresh and learn the best way to store different items at the Still Tasty website.
 These helpful tips will save you money and prevent wasting good food.

-Introducing hoopla - a free service that allows you to check out and watch or listen to audiobooks, movies, tv shows, and music on your computer or portable device.
+Hoopla is free service that allows you to check out and watch or listen to audiobooks, movies, tv shows, and music on your computer or portable device.
 Titles are always available, so there's never a wait.
 Because titles expire on their own, you don't have to worry about returning them or accruing fines!
 Check out up to 8 titles a month.
 Full details here.

 Friday, November 14 is your last chance this year to recycle special items at the Northfield Township Garage before they close for the winter.
 Items you can drop off for recycling include: